aaronsebastian07/class99project/README.md

-# class99project
+# Standard_deviation
-this is my class 99 project
+solution for c105